-ModeShape 2.3.0.
-Final provides a very capable JCR implementation with powerful and unique features not matched by other implementations.
-Version 2.3.0.
-Final improves the JDBC driver, the JBoss AS deployment, and the JOPR/RHQ monitoring plugin.
-There are also two new sequencers for Teiid relational models and virtual database definitions.
-Of course, the release also comes with quite a few bug fixes and improvements [http://docs.jboss.org/modeshape/2.3.0.
-Final/release.html].
+ModeShape 2.4.0.Final provides a very capable JCR implementation with powerful and unique features not matched by other implementations.
+Version 2.4.0.Final improves the JDBC driver, the JBoss AS deployment, and the JOPR/RHQ monitoring plugin, along with numerous other fixes and improvements.
+Of course, the release also comes with quite a few bug fixes and improvements [http://docs.jboss.org/modeshape/2.4.0.Final/release.html].